uk0/obs-localvocal/README.md

     cmake -B build-dir --preset linux-x86_64 -DUSE_SYSTEM_CURL=ON -DUSE_SYSTEM_ICU=ON -DCMAKE_INSTALL_PREFIX=./output_dir
     ```

-    Note: if using CMake 4.0.0 or higher you may also need to add `-DCMAKE_POLICY_VERSION_MINIMUM=3.5`.
-If possible, please use a version of CMake that is older than 4.0.0, as many of the dependencies used by this plugin still have their minimum versions set to very old versions of CMake.

 1. Build the plugin and copy the files to the output directory

     ```sh